Robert von Dassanowsky: Education, career and publications

 Dassanowsky was founding president of the Colorado chapter of PEN and was a founding Vice President of the Austrian American Film Association (AAFA).
-Additionally, he is the Contributing Editor of the Gale Encyclopedia of Multicultural America, a Contributing Advisor to the International Dictionary of Films and Filmmakers, contributor to The Greenwood Encyclopedia of World Popular Cultures, and is author of Austrian Cinema: A History (2005), the first English language survey of this national cinema.
+Additionally, he was the Contributing Editor of the Gale Encyclopedia of Multicultural America, a Contributing Advisor to the International Dictionary of Films and Filmmakers, contributor to The Greenwood Encyclopedia of World Popular Cultures, and was the author of Austrian Cinema: A History (2005), the first English language survey of this national cinema.
 Among his other publications is a collection of essays on New Austrian Film edited with Oliver C. Speck (2011), edited collections on Hugo von Hofmannsthal's play Der Schwierige (Iudicium 2011), Quentin Tarantino's Inglourious Basterds: Manipulations of Metafilm (Continuum 2012), and on World Film Locations: Vienna (Intellect 2012).
 His study, Screening Transcendence: Film Under Austrofascism and the Hollywood Hope 1933–1938, was published by Indiana University Press in May 2018.
-He is currently (2021-2022) editing Interwar Salzburg as Austria's Other 'Kulturstadt' 1919-1938.

-Dassanowsky also serves or has served on several editorial and advisory boards of literary publications in the U.S., Canada, Austria and Poland including Osiris, Rampike, Poetry Salzburg Review, Journal of Austrian Studies, Colloquia Germanica, Studia Germanica Posnaniensia of the Adam Mickiewicz University in Poznań and the Journal of Austrian-American History.
-In addition to publications in scholarly journals he is also a contributor to Senses of Cinema, Bright Lights Film Journal and The Vienna Review.
+He served on several editorial and advisory boards of literary publications in the U.S., Canada, Austria and Poland, including Osiris, Rampike, Poetry Salzburg Review, Journal of Austrian Studies, Colloquia Germanica, Studia Germanica Posnaniensia of the Adam Mickiewicz University in Poznań and the Journal of Austrian-American History.
+In addition to publications in scholarly journals he was also a contributor to Senses of Cinema, Bright Lights Film Journal and The Vienna Review.
 His Telegrams from the Metropole: Selected Poems 1980–1998 received a Pushcart Prize nomination in 2000.
 His poetry book Soft Mayhem was published in 2010 (Poetry Salzburg).
 The English translation of Austrian playwright Felix Mitterer's treatment of the life of Nazi resister Jägerstätter by Gregor Thuswaldner and Dassanowsky (University of New Orleans Press 2015) received its American staged dramatic reading premiere under the direction of Guy Ben-Aharon at the Austrian Cultural Forum New York in December 2016.
-He has authored over ninety articles and essays in book collections, journals, and periodicals.
+He authored over ninety articles and essays in book collections, journals, and periodicals.